-Organisations were recently reminded of the importance to be proactive in its approach to cultivating a positive Culture.
+Organisations were recently reminded of the importance to be proactive in its approach to cultivating a positive Workplace Culture.
 Although not a static initiative, leaders can take certain proactive steps to improve workplace culture and ethical standards.

 On Thursday 1 November, 20 000 employees spread across 50 countries walked out of Google’s office protesting sexual harassment misconduct, lack of transparency, and a non-inclusive workplace culture.
 The protest, billed as the largest of it’s kind in a century, comes in the wake of heightened debates about the disproportionately high findings of bullying and harassment in the technology sector compared to other industries.
 Extraordinary innovation and entrepreneurship is just one side of the story in a workplace culture that is characterised by frenetic pace, aggressive deadlines and an industry intolerant of corporate bureaucracy or anything that may slow it down.

-Workplace culture is complex, however generally revolves around the following key pillars:
+Workplace Culture is complex, however generally revolves around the following key pillars:

 (1) The workplace environment and leadership

 (2) The robustness of the policies and procedures

 (3) What steps the organization can take to ensure that its commitment to an inclusive workplace are reflected not only in the company’s policies but made real in the experiences of each of the employees.